 Michelle shows the first new Black Inventors Exhibit drawing of Lewis H. Latimer.
 He invented the filament within the light bulb.
 The Exhibit is

 being renovated with a grant from the UPS Foundation.

 For more information, check out the Black Inventors page!

-MEP isa not for profit faith based program, celebrating thirteen years of dynamic STEM (science, technology, engineering & math) programming.
+celebrating fourteen years of dynamic STEM (science, technology, engineering & math) programming.
 The Executive Director, Michelle Taylor-Frazier has been an early childhood consultant and social worker for twenty-six years.
 She received her Bachelor of Arts in Sociology from Drake University in Des Moines, Iowa.
 Michelle is an army brat and spent over 13 years of her childhood outside the continental United States.
 Michelle recently received a volunteer service award from President Barack Obama for her service in the Des Moines, Iowa Community.

 Sandra K. Bell, a Retired Principal is the Director of Education and had served the Des Moines School District for over thirty-eight years.
 Sandra spent her entire career working with economically challenged children in elementary and middle schools.
 She is a life member of the Nation Alliance of Black

 School Educators.
 She recently received the Life Time Service Award from President Barack Obama for her service in the Des Moines, Iowa Community .